videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/manage-participants/javascript.md

 ## Events

-You can follow this [Participant Related Events](/docs/guide/video-and-audio-calling-api-sdk/features/manage-participants/participant-events).
+Please refer to this [Participant Events](/docs/guide/video-and-audio-calling-api-sdk/features/manage-participants/participant-events) for more information about the event.